stephen-quiton/stephen-quiton.github.io/pages/FW4-Advanced-Setups.md

 c.run()
 ```

 For this, we're not going to execute this python script from the command line.
 We are actually going to use a SLURM run script to execute it, so we can demonstrate how we can incorporate this into the main FireWorks framework.
-Copy the following from below and place it into a shell script (custodian.run).
+Copy the following from below and place it into a shell script (custodian_QC.run).

 ```shell
 #!/bin/bash -l